docksal/docksal/README.md

 [![Circle CI](https://circleci.com/gh/blinkreaction/drude.svg?style=shield)](https://circleci.com/gh/blinkreaction/drude)

-<a name="requirements"></a>
+To get Drude follow the instructions below.

 ## Install dsh (Drude Shell)

 ### Windows

  1. [Install Babun](http://babun.github.io)

 **On Windows you will need Linux-type shell.
-All further Drude interactions are supposed to be done in Babun shell on Windows.
+All further Drude interactions are supposed to be done in Babun shell on Windows and require pact package manager.
 Instructions were not tested with other CYGWIN shells.**

 ### Mac, Windows (Babun shell), Linux
 To install [dsh](#dsh) tool (Drude Shell) run: